 For the first time, BHS-Sonthofen Inc. has gone offshore!
-The great thing about this as a process engineer has been reminding myself that new challenges demand new processes.
+The great thing about this as a process engineer has been reminding myself that new challenges demand new processes, and offshore filtration is no different.

 Working offshore demands a new way of approaching filtration.
 For a start, the systems need to be more compact and operate automatically, and they should have low maintenance requirements.